kura-labs-org/DEPLOY07_ECS/README.md

 sh "docker push 32322323/javaapp:latest"
  ```

- These commands allow for the Build to run successfully as well as the image to be pushed to DockerHub
+ These commands allow for the Build to run successfully as well as the image to be pushed to DockerHub.

 ![Screen Shot 2021-10-14 at 2 30 17 PM](https://user-images.githubusercontent.com/84725239/137375458-30dbb911-362a-45c8-b702-d3ecba76e8ab.png)